 Historic Properties: Suburbs (South Birmingham)

-Free Entry at Certain Times, Light Refreshments Available.
+Light Refreshments Available.

 No easily accessible wifi.
-Designated smoking areas only.
+No smoking.

-Advance booking available.
+Advance booking is not required.

 Parking available nearby - payment required.